-Before the time of commercial fisheries, native people along California’s coast ate abalone for thousands of years.
-Large groups of abalone shells indicating human settlement, or “middens,” date back 7,400 years.
+Native people along California’s coast ate abalone for thousands of years and large groups of abalone shells indicating human settlement, or “middens,” date back 7,400 years.
 Abalone shells were also traded along routes starting in southern California and reaching east of the Mississippi River.

 Black abalone continue to live in rocky intertidal and subtidal reefs along the California and Baja California coast.
 They are “broadcast spawners,” releasing eggs and sperm into the water by the millions when environmental conditions are right.
 Their strong, muscular “foot” allows them to attach to rocks and other hard surfaces while their oval-shaped shells protect them from predators.
 Although fishing for black abalone has been illegal in California since 1993, the high price of abalone meat makes them a target of poachers.
 This species has experienced major declines in abundance throughout the Southern California coast because of historical overfishing and—more recently—mass mortalities associated with a disease known as withering syndrome.

 NOAA Fisheries is dedicated to conserving and restoring black abalone.
 Our scientists use innovative techniques to study, protect, and restore their population.
 We also work with our partners to ensure that regulations and management plans are in place to reduce poaching and increase the wild abalone population.

 Black abalone had been important to commercial and recreational fishing in California since the mid-1800s, and commercial fishery landings peaked in 1973 at nearly 2 million pounds.
 By 1993, both commercial and recreational fisheries for black abalone closed because of significant population declines throughout Southern California, primarily due to mass mortalities associated with disease (withering syndrome).